TikTok KPIs

 2. Reach

-You are probably wondering how to calculate reach on TikTok, so let us give you are overview.
+You are probably wondering how to calculate reach on TikTok, so let us give you an overview.
 TikTok reach is simply the total number of unique user accounts that have seen your videos at least once.
 To determine your average TikTok reach, add up the reach of each video over a certain period of time.
 Then divide this number by the total number of video views and multiply by 100 to get your reach percentage.

 Reach is, in and of itself, an important KPI to keep an eye on since it shows you how many individual people your content is reaching.
 However, it can also be helpful to study how your reach changes over time.
 This requires you to select a particular time period and then compare it to other time periods.
 For example, you might want to see how successful your account was this holiday season compared to last year.
 To do this, you can use a social media benchmarking tool that allows you to select a time period you’d like to analyze and compare it to another.
 By comparing time periods, you can see if your reach or other KPIs have increased.